Changing Object's Shape

-The Appearance panel displays a compound path as a basic object like a single path.
-Unlike a compound group, you cannot access the original paths in the Appearance panel.
+The Layers panel displays a compound path as a basic object like a single path.
+Unlike a compound group, you cannot access the original paths in the Layers panel.
 The Selection tool still lets you edit anchor points of the original paths.

 By using a compound path, you can cut holes in objects (prevent a particular area from being filled) or create a complex object out of several simple ones.

 To cut a hole, you should place one object over another.
+Select them.
 Then select Modify > Make Compound Path.
 It doesn't matter if the smaller object is in front or behind the bigger one.
 The same result can be achieved by applying the Exclude Boolean operation, followed by Expand.